Baranidharan333/IOT-ROVER-/README.md

         Blynk Write Functions:
             Define functions to handle virtual pin writes for motor control.
             Define a function to handle the connected event to light up the LED.

+### Project Overview: Controlling a Car with ESP8266, L293 Motor Driver, and Blynk

+This project demonstrates how to control a car using an ESP8266 microcontroller, an L293 motor driver, and the Blynk app.
+The ESP8266 connects to a WiFi network and interfaces with the Blynk app, allowing remote control of the car's movements.
+The L293 motor driver is used to drive two DC motors, enabling forward, backward, left, and right motion.
+An LED connected to the ESP8266 indicates the WiFi connection status.
+Users can send commands from the Blynk app to control the car, making it move in different directions.
+The virtual pins in the Blynk app are configured to correspond with motor control commands, providing a seamless user interface for car navigation.
+This project integrates basic IoT principles, providing a hands-on approach to remote control vehicle management via a smartphone.
+The implementation includes robust error handling and clear indicator feedback, ensuring reliable operation and user-friendly interaction.